jedcn/jedcn.com/source/_posts/2013-02-23-nearly-free-jekyll.md

 How to get a [Jekyll][jekyll] generated site up on [Nearly Free Speech][nearlyfree] with minimal hassle.

+## Update

+This site used to be created with Jekyll, and I wrote this to remind myself of what it took to "bootstrap" the site.
+That said, I've since switched to Octopress.
+I still generate locally, and I still rsync stuff up.

 # Background

 [Nearly Free Speech][nearlyfree] is a popular hosting provider that's